shaik1002/biggitlabbomb/doc/user/project/import/github.md

 migrate or import any types of groups or organizations from GitHub to GitLab.

 WARNING:
-Importing from GitHub to GitLab.com is [unavailable](https://status.gitlab.com).
-For more information, contact [GitLab Support](https://about.gitlab.com/support/).
+Importing from GitHub to GitLab.com is [currently unavailable](https://status.gitlab.com).
+We don't have an estimated time for resolution.
+For more information, please [contact support](https://about.gitlab.com/support/).

 Imported issues, merge requests, comments, and events have an **Imported** badge in GitLab.